zesk/build/README.md

     # shellcheck source=/dev/null
     source "${BASH_SOURCE[0]%/*}/../bin/build/tools.sh"

-    consoleOrange "The code is working."
+    decorate orange "The code is working."
     bigText "Hooray."

 For more complex (and more robust error handling) see `__install` and `__tools` identical code in `bin/build/identical`.